Kaiser-Yang/Kaiser-Yang.github.io/_posts/2023-12-14-cpp-smart-pointer.md

 For the above code, we need to use `new` to allocate memory, and `delete` to release the memory.

-However, we may forget to release the memory in some cases:
+However, We may forget to release the memory when we use `return` or `throw` to exit the function:

 ```cpp
 // memory leakage.